 Yuma Territorial Prison accepted its first inmate on July 1, 1876.
 For the next 33 years 3,069 prisoners, including 29 women, served sentences here for crimes ranging from murder to polygamy.
 The prison was under continuous construction with labor provided by the prisoners.
 In 1909 the last prisoner left the Territorial Prison for the newly constructed Arizona State Prison Complex located in Florence, Arizona.

 Only a small portion of the prison complex has been restored or added to as a representation.
 The arched doorway is the entry to the prisoner's compound.
 The tall roofed building to the left is the main guard tower.
 To the left of the guard tower is what is now the visitor's center.
 The superintendent's office, stables, and the guard's quarters would have been located there.
 The superintendent's house and more guard towers would have been to the right of the lawn.
+Here is the interior of the guard tower.

 Here is a nice view from the guard tower.
 The prison sits along the Colorado River.
 The bridges on the right side of the picture cross the river to California.
 The brown bridge is for trains and the one behind it is for vehicle and foot traffic.